 IRS investigators apparently believed that Carole Hinder was engaging in illegal structuring when they saw that she had a pattern of making frequent cash deposits of less than $10,000, so they had her money seized.
 However, Hinder says she knew nothing about the anti-structuring law and had no intent to evade it.
 Making multiple cash deposits of less than $10,000 is not illegal if there is no intent to avoid the reporting requirement.

-Fortunately, Carole Hinder’s story has something of a happy ending.
+Fortunately, Carole Hinder’s story had a happy ending.
 Her case made The New York Times ("Law Lets I.R.S.
 Seize Accounts on Suspicion, No Crime Required" (Oct.
 25, 2014)), which pointed out that Hinder was far from the only seemingly innocent businessperson who has had money seized by the IRS.
-The IRS made 639 seizures in 2012.
-Of these, 80% were never prosecuted as criminal cases.
+Hinder eventually got her money back, and the IRS helped several hundred other property owners with cases like hers get their money back as well.